 - Italian foreign policy

-- Una terra, due popoli: breve storia del conflitto arabo-israeliano (currently under consideration)
+Una terra, due popoli: breve storia del conflitto arabo-israeliano (under consideration).

 Editorials & Policy Papers:

-- ‘What Is Worse for Israel, Attacking or Not Attacking Iran’s Nuclear Infrastructure?’, The Heptagon Post (January 2011).
-Reposted by e-International Relations (May 2011).
+‘What Is Worse for Israel, Attacking or Not Attacking Iran’s Nuclear Infrastructure?’, e-International Relations (May 2011).

-- ‘Nuclear Proliferation in the Middle East and the Iranian Nuclear Programme’, University of Bari (May 2012)
+‘Nuclear Proliferation in the Middle East and the Iranian Nuclear Program’, University of Bari (May 2012)